coniferconifer/AIR-BENTO/README.md

   this program will fit in the space in case of #define BLE

 - SHT21 humidity sensor is supported in May/14/2018 by #define HUMIDITY
-- GY-21 board with SHT21 has 5V SDA/SCL pins when VIN is connected to 5V , I'm using FET 3.3V-5V level converter to connect to ESP32 I2C bus. (see trouble shooting below)
+- GY-21 board with SHT21
 - wirings are changed to use BMP180 as of April/30/2018
 - #define DEEPSLEEP for ESP32 deep sleep is supported in May 13,2018